 The Competition Act does not provide for any mechanism in this regard.
 However, Articles 4(4) and 4(5), 9 and 22(4) of the EC Merger Regulation are potentially applicable.
 The Competition Authority has already demonstrated its intention to ask for the referral of concentrations with a community dimension under Article 9 of the EC Merger Regulation.
-Several concentrations originally notified to the Authority under the Competition Act were referred to the European Commission under Article 22(4) of the EC Merger Regulation, although at least in one case the Commission rejected the request (see decision of 27 October 2005 on the Gas Natural/Endesa proposed merger, IP/05/1356).
-During 2009, the last year for which data are available, five transactions without a community dimension and subject to notification under the Act were ultimately notified to the Commission pursuant to the Article 4(5) procedure (see 2009 Annual Report).
+Several concentrations originally notified to the Authority under the Competition Act were referred to the European Commission under Article 22(4) of the EC Merger Regulation, although in a number of cases the Commission rejected the request.
+During 2012, five transactions without a community dimension and subject to notification under the Act were ultimately notified to the Commission pursuant to the Article 4(5) procedure, and two transactions with community dimension were referred to the Competition Authority under Article 4(4) (see the 2012 Annual Report).